aguadecoco1301/handler/README.md

 # discordjs-pro-command-handler
 A complete Discord.js command and event handler!
 Miau

+# Configuration

+The handler are so configurability, that's a list with all

+1) Token:
+	Configurate the token are required.
+	Only put your bot token in config.js > Token.
+2) Events & Commands folders:
+	In config.js are listed two folders, you can modify they names.

 # reply
 The module reply send messages in a selected languages.
 The functionaly is easy: